 I love my job, I always have.
 I have never gotten burned out like many teachers do, I just keep going and enjoying every day, seeing lives that change because of music.
 I teach many children, teens, and adults.
 I love my adults too!

-I have taught in the Baldwin music store since I was 16, in Miami, then Orlando, then in Atlanta.
-I have been teaching in my home studio in Woodstock, GA fo 29 years and have kept between 45-50 students.
+I have taught in the Baldwin music store since I was 16, in Miami, then Orlando, then in Atlanta when we first moved here for 6 months.
+I have been teaching in my home studio in Woodstock, GA fo 33 years and have kept between 45-50 students.

 She’s the best piano teacher I have ever had.
 I’ve learned more from her in a couple months than I did in the year and a half with another teacher I had.